tweyter/AviationWeather/README.rst

 then departure airport, then arrival airport, then optional departure time in epoch format.
 Example: ::

-$PYENV_ROOT/versions/bin/<name of venv>/bin calculations metar DAL124 JFK LAX
+$PYENV_ROOT/versions/bin/<name of venv>/bin/calculations metar DAL124 JFK LAX

 The output is then sent to stdout